kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

                 protocol: http
     EOF
     ```

+1. Start pushing metrics to the metric gateway using delta aggregation temporality

 1. To find metrics from your Kyma cluster in the Dynatrace UI, go to **Observe & Explore** > **Metrics**.